Where next for UK green consumer finance?

 The search is on for market solutions, from property-linked finance to consumer credit reform

 The potential of green finance is clear, but the growth of the sector is hampered by a range of practical and regulatory challenges.
-What solutions are the industry leaning towards, and what measures might the government take to boost green finance?
+What solutions is the industry leaning towards, and what measures might the government take to boost green finance?

 Property-linked finance